projectacrn/acrn-hypervisor/doc/tutorials/trustyACRN.rst

 Currently the eMMC in the APL SoC platform only has a single RPMB partition for tamper-resistant and anti-replay secure storage.
-The secure storage (RPMB) is virtualized to support multiple guest UOS VMs.
+The secure storage (RPMB) is virtualized to support multiple guest User VM VMs.
 Although newer generations of flash storage (e.g. UFS 3.0, and NVMe) support multiple RPMB partitions, this article only discusses the virtualization solution for single-RPMB flash storage device in APL SoC